Yafira/concentration/README.md

 - Add more cards to the game.

-- Add a "New Game" button to your UI which ends the current game in progress and begins a brand new game.
+- Add a "New Game" button to the UI which ends the current game in progress and begins a brand new game.

 - Shuffle the cards in Concentration's init() method.